Skip to content

 Training

 All employees are required to complete annual online training on our Code of Conduct, which includes a standalone module on human trafficking and slavery.
 The training module defines modern slavery and human trafficking, identifies potential warning signs and articulates ways employees can help combat modern slavery and human trafficking and report suspected violations in accordance with Haemonetics’ Code of Conduct and Global Anti-Human Trafficking Policy.
-Additionally, Haemonetics periodically conducts training sessions with our global distributors that address their obligation generally to comply with our Code of Conduct.
+For our global distributors, Haemonetics periodically conducts trainings that address their obligation generally to comply with our Code of Conduct.
+Additionally, we began rollout of our Expectations for Suppliers statement in fiscal 2022 and have taken steps subsequently to incorporate it into our supplier reviewed processes.

 Measurement and Effectiveness of Steps Taken